 the frame is sent by an AP and is addressed to a non-AP STA that is associated with this AP.

-The Comeback field of the Sensing Comeback Info field within the Sensing Measurement Request frame shall be set to 0 if the frame is sent by an AP, it is addressed to an unassociated non-AP STA, and it includes a Sensing Measurement Parameters element (see 9.4.2.319 (Sensing Measurement Parameters element))(#1560).

-The Comeback field of the Sensing Comeback Info field within the Sensing Measurement Request frame shall be set to 1 if the frame is sent by an AP, it is addressed to an unassociated non-AP STA, and it does not include a Sensing Measurement Parameters element (see 9.4.2.319 (Sensing Measurement Parameters element))(# 1560).

-NOTE—The Comeback field is only applicable for sensing measurement setups with unassociated non-APSTAs(*0474).

-Upon reception of a Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 0, the sensing responder shall transmit a Sensing Measurement Response frame to the sensing initiator which transmitted the Sensing Measurement Request frame, according to the following rules:
+Upon reception of a Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 0 or reserved (# 2241), the sensing responder shall transmit a Sensing Measurement Response frame to the sensing initiator which transmitted the Sensing Measurement Request frame, according to the following rules:

 If the sensing responder accepts the requested sensing measurement session parameters in the received Sensing Measurement Request frame, it shall set the Status Code field to SUCCESS in the Sensing Measurement Response frame.